s-matthew-english/laughing-bassoon/README.md

 * IN BOTH, BUT DIFFERENT: files are found in both projects, but are *not* exactly the same, for these files we provide an addendum entitled 'RELATIVE DIFFERENCE', which describes the degree to which the files are divergent between the two projects

+### The following JSON-esque tree describes the directory structure of each project:

+      {
+         [ all of the files, by name, that fall into this respective category ]

+         *from inside the root directory*

+         "sub-directory name": {

+            "files inside this sub-directory that correspond to the category"

+            "additional sub-directories within this directory": {

+               "files"

+               "additional sub-directories (recursively defined)"
+            }
+         }

+      }

 GO-ETHEREUM ONLY: 124